-Adolescence is typically a period of experimentation, irrespective of parenting skills and influence.
+The teenage years are typically a period of experimentation, regardless of parenting skills and influence.
 Cannabis is the most common illegal drug used by teenagers, with around one in five having tried it at least once.

 Parents typically worry about their child becoming dependent on drugs, such as methamphetamines (speed and ice), ecstasy, heroin and cocaine.
 However, the more likely threat to any teenager’s health is the use of legal drugs such as alcohol and tobacco.